Saugūniškės

-Saugūniškės is a village in Vilnius district municipality, in Vilnius County, in eastern Lithuania.
+Saugūniškės is a village in Vilnius District Municipality, eastern Lithuania.
 According to the Lithuanian census of 2011, it has 8 inhabitants.

 Surroundings of Saugūniškės are famous for crane roost.
-Village is known as one of the northernmost known points of Tachytes Panzeri distribution in Europe (Naujos ir retos Lietuvos vabzdžių rūšys.
-T. 19.
-P. 64.).
+Village is known as one of the northernmost known points of Tachytes panzeri distribution in Europe.

+History

+Bishop Ignotas Jokūbas Masalskis and Teodora Sapiegienė built a church and a manor house in Sudervė (village south of Saugūniškės).
+Saugūniškės was assigned to the church.
+From 1797 to 1820, the village was leased to a nobleman Simonas Baginavičius who worked as the church organist.

+During the Soviet era in Lithuania (1960-1970), a drainage system was built in the area. cranes bread in the undeveloped areas of the village.
+The village has a 1 km logn stream which flows into the Gnesvianka.